zkLinkProtocol/zklink-intent-url/docs/develop.md

 ### 0. Prepare

-We use _npm_ as package manager.
+We use _npm_ as package manager, _postgres_ database.
 We develop using _TypeScript_ and have chosen _NestJS_, a Node.js framework, as the foundational framework for our entire system.
 You will need a basic understanding of TypeScript and a general knowledge of NestJS's dependency injection and IoC (Inversion of Control).

-To get started, clone the repository:
+To get started, ensure that Node and Postgres are installed locally. clone the repository:

 ```shell
 git clone git@github.com:zkLinkProtocol/zklink-intent-url.git